Gay-friendly Thousand Trails Yosemite Lakes Resort | Review

 Our Stay at Thousand Trails Yosemite Lakes Resort

 Coming from the state of Nevada, we had to drive right through Yosemite National Park.
 From the West Entrance of the Nature Reserve, it is just about 5 to 10 minutes (it depends on how fast you are driving) to reach Yosemite Lake Resort.
 Therefore, drive along the Big Oak Flat Road 120 in a western direction until you see a gas station on your left.
 To check-in, we had to drive all the way down the valley to the main building.
-Very friendly staff welcomed this tired gay couple with a quick and smooth check-in providing a lot of travel information about the region, the weather forecast and highlights of Yosemite National Park.
+Very friendly staff welcomed this tired gay couple with a quick and smooth check-in providing a lot of travel information about the region, the weather forecast, and highlights of Yosemite National Park.
 We stayed at Yurt number 17 right on the hilltop of the more private Yurt village.
 And there we were, in the middle of the forest just around the corner of the world-famous Yosemite National Park.

 Yurt 17 – Our home for 4 Nights

-Our hillside Yurts number 17 was very spacious with a separate bathroom, a fully equipped kitchen corner, a huge table for at least 4 to 6 people, a comfortable bed, a folding couch for two further guests, a heater and air conditioning.
-A coffee machine with some coffee and tea are waiting in the kitchen corner.
+Our hillside Yurts number 17 was very spacious with a separate bathroom, a fully equipped kitchen corner, a huge table for at least 4 to 6 people, a comfortable bed, a folding couch for two further guests, a heater, and air conditioning.
+A coffee machine with some coffee and tea was waiting in the kitchen corner.
 The middle part of the roof is made out of a see-through glass dome perfect for stargazing during a starry night.
 The windows are protected by mosquito nets.
 Outside our Yurt, we had access to a gas barbecue and a wooden seating area.
 A perfect glamping experience, combining rough nature along the South Fork Tuolumne River with a touch of luxury.

 The United States of America, still known as the land of boundless opportunities, is a varied destination for outdoor fans exploring the sea, mountains, and diverse cultural attractions in its 50 states on the North American continent.
-From New York over Chicago, Florida and California: Read all about our USA Gay Travels here!
+From New York over Chicago, Florida, and California: Read all about our USA Gay Travels here!

 Review of our Glamping Trip to Yosemite National Park